 Similar to aircraft changes, the Equipment Changes KPI tracks modifications to the aircraft/flight assignment.
-Equipment changes describe an aircraft change with an aircraft of a different sub fleet (e.g., planned aircraft A320 changes to B737).
+Equipment changes describe an aircraft change with a different sub fleet (e.g., planned aircraft A320 changes to B737).
 Equipment changes have a massive impact on operational processes.
 The KPI counts the number of equipment changes for a certain period (day, week, month, etc.)

 Gate Changes reflect another stability KPI.
 The KPI calculates the number of performed gate changes for a specified period.

 Besides the aircraft, the cockpit and cabin crew represent another relevant asset.
-Airlines have quite sophisticated crew planning processes resulting in an assignment of crew member to flights.
+Airlines have quite sophisticated crew planning processes resulting in an assignment of the crew member to flights.
 The KPI tracks the number of performed crew changes for a specified period.